gabrielmcg/vp-netlify-test/appendices/appendix-d.md

 ## Enable certs for browser \(Windows 2016 example\)

-Choose `Manage computer certificates` in the control panel as shown in [\#manage-computer-certificates](#manage-computer-certificates)
+Choose `Manage computer certificates` in the control panel as shown in Figure 33.

 ![ "Manage computer certificates"][media-manage-computer-certificates-png]

 **Figure 33.** Manage computer certificates

-Import the `ca.pem` for UCP into the Trusted Root Certification Authorities, as shown in [\#import-ca-pem](#import-ca-pem)
+Import the `ca.pem` for UCP into the Trusted Root Certification Authorities, as shown in Figure 34.

 ![ "Import the ca.pem"][media-import-ca-pem-png]

 **Figure 34.** Import the ca.pem

 It should now show up in the list of certificates.
-You may need to restart your browser to see the green, secure lock symbol as shown in [\#green-https](#green-https)
+You may need to restart your browser to see the green, secure lock symbol as shown in Figure 35.

 ![ "Secure HTTPS"][media-green-https-png]